rherbst123/Field-Museum-Transcription-Documentation/Transcriber-CLI-Instructions/README.md

 # Transcriber-CLI Setup

 ## Setup for Linux
-- Download the following repository either by using GitHub Desktop (reccomended) or cli (Whatever floats your boat). https://desktop.github.com/download/
+ Download the following repository either by using GitHub Desktop (reccomended) or cli (Whatever floats your boat). https://desktop.github.com/download/
-- You will need to have completed the AWS CLI setup and enter your credentials, a guide for doing this can be found here **ADD INSTRUCTIONS**
+- You will need to have completed the AWS CLI setup and enter your credentials, a guide for doing this can be found here [AWS Setup Guide](../AWS_Setup/README.md)

 - First, open GitHub Dekstop.
 To Clone the repository navigate to the top left in your GitHub Desktop, click File then click "Clone Repository"